Create and Edit HostGator phpinfo

-create a phpinfo.php page.
-Now open Public HTML directory.
-We will scroll down until we find the file manager, we will click on that icon and it is going to take me to my cPanel’s home directory.
+Step 1: Create a phpinfo.php page now open public_html Directory. scroll down until find the file manager click on that icon and it is going to take to cPanel Home Directory.

-If I am working inside of public HTML I need to scroll down and find that folder.
-We will double click here.
-This is where all the content from web site is stored, and I need to create a brand-new file.
+Step 2: public_html need to scroll down and find that folder and double click.
+This is where all the content from web site is stored and create a brand-new file.

 #Use the following code to show all the information about PHP. <?php phpinfo(); // This would be used to display all of the PHP information available for the installation. ?>

-Let us scroll down just a little bit here, and I can see all the domains that I have. select the checkbox next to that domain.
+Step 3: Let us scroll down just a little bit here and you can see all the domains that you have select the checkbox next to that domain.

-Up here you will see that apply button has illuminated, and now we can go ahead and choose the exact version of PHP that I want to use.
+Step 4: Up here you will see that apply button has illuminated and now you can go ahead and choose the exact version of PHP that you want to use.

-right-click that just a view, and down here at the bottom you will see the new PHP Handler.
+- You are receiving any error messages on your site get back to cPanel file manager and you will see at .htaccess file. right-click that just a view and down here at the bottom you will see the new PHP Handler.

 - If you have an earlier version of PHP or an earlier PHP Handler it will usually be above this and if you are noticing any issues on your site.